How Long Does USDT Take To Transfer?

-- Deposit USDT tokens into a wallet that is applicable for the chosen blockchain.
+- Deposit USDT tokens into a wallet that is applicable to the chosen blockchain.
 For example, to transfer USDT across the Ethereum blockchain, USDT tokens must first be held within an ERC-20 wallet.

 - Enter the number of USDT tokens to transfer.

-- Enter the recipient wallet address that USDT will be sent to.
-This wallet address needs to be applicable to the blockchain network being used.
+- Enter the recipient wallet address that which USDT will be sent.
+This wallet address needs to apply to the blockchain network being used.
 To transfer ERC-20 USDT tokens, the recipient’s wallet address would need to be an ERC-20 wallet.

 Frequently Asked Questions

 While some blockchains, such as Solana and Polygon, may allow for near-instant transactions, the majority of USDT transfers will take upwards of 1 minute to 10 minutes.
 The speed of USDT transfers will be dependent on the blockchain chosen to complete the transactions as well as network congestion.